GryffDavid/GunsAndEmbers/README.md

 - [Code Links](#Code-Links)

 ## Mechanics and Gameplay
-This is a non-traditional tower defence game.
-Players control a tower to which they can attach turrets to repel incoming invaders.
-Traps can be placed on the terrain in front of the tower.
-The turrets work in a manner very similar to artillery games such as Worms or Scorched Earth.
-Players choose a loadout from an assortment of traps and turrets before beginning the level.
-Invaders of various types approach the tower in escalating waves.
+- This is a non-traditional tower defence game.
+- Players control a tower to which they can attach turrets to repel incoming invaders.
+- Traps can be placed on the terrain in front of the tower.
+- The turrets work in a manner very similar to artillery games such as Worms or Scorched Earth.
+- Players choose a loadout from an assortment of traps and turrets before beginning the level.
+- Invaders of various types approach the tower in escalating waves.
 This lead to quite fast-paced, escalating gameplay as traps need to be replaced between bouts of artillery fire.
-Quick decisions about trap placement are essential and certain traps and turrets can be used together strategically to devastate incoming invaders.
+- Quick decisions about trap placement are essential and certain traps and turrets can be used together strategically to devastate incoming invaders.
 Such as careful use of a freeze turret and a flame trap to lock an invader in place in the flames, dealing multiple rounds of high damage-over-time.
-Tactical placement of the traps can be thought of the same as the trap placement mechanics in Orcs Must Die and its sequel.
-Placement of the turrets into the slots on the tower is also important.
+- Tactical placement of the traps can be thought of the same as the trap placement mechanics in Orcs Must Die and its sequel.
+- Placement of the turrets into the slots on the tower is also important.
 Placing a heavy artillery turret in the top-most slot will increase it's range just based on physics alone - the projectile will have more time to move in the X axis as it falls along the Y axis due to gravity.
 So placement of turrets on the tower involves the player making a tactical decision.
-There is also a certain element of emergent gameplay that I like and discovered.
+- There is also a certain element of emergent gameplay that I like and discovered.
 How two traps interact in an interesting way or how a trap and turret interact.
 While programming, I was often subsequently surprised by some bit of emergent gameplay that I didn't plan for that turned out to be really cool.
 So I started to embrace that by making sure that traps interact in a way that the player would perhaps expect them to or at least in a way that makes sense so the player when observing the interaction says, "Oh, of course.
 That makes sense.
 I didn't think of that" instead of "That's dumb.
 Why didn't that work?!".
 Such as a flamethrower trap having the flame blocked by a wall trap, which could then be done intentionally to trap invaders between the wall and flamethrower with nowhere to escape.

 ## Gameplay

 ## Features implemented
-Still working on this, so I'm not totally sure if the keying is accurate as of October 2020.
+Still working on this list, so I'm not totally sure if the feature implementation is accurate as of October 2020.
 - ❌ Feature is not implemented/Only some code exists
 - ✅ Feature is implemented and currently working
 - ❎ Feature has been implemented successfully in the past, but does not currently work